 Pistachios

-Pistachios are particularly good choices for late-night snacking because of the amount of melatonin they contain.
-Melatonin is a hormone that helps to control and regulate sleep patterns – and eating it before bed can help us to fall asleep faster and stay asleep for longer.
+Pistachios are a particularly good choice for late-night snacking because of their melatonin content.
+This hormone helps control and regulate sleep patterns, and eating it before bed can help us fall asleep faster and stay asleep for longer.

-Nuts in general are known for their high melatonin levels, and pistachios contain the most of all.
-Plus, prising open the shells before bed can be tiring in itself!
+Nuts in general are known for their high melatonin levels, and pistachios contain the most.
+Plus, prising the shells open before bed can be tiring in itself!

 2. Cottage cheese